lazzarello/binaural-controller/README.md

 # Binaural Controller

 This is a collection of SuperCollider and Python code to create a realtime Ambisonic control system for arbitrary monophonic audio inputs.
 Audio I/O is built for Linux with Pipewire-jack.
-Using a [Focusrite Scarlett 18i8 2nd Gen Pro](https://downloads.focusrite.com/focusrite/scarlett-2nd-gen/scarlett-18i8-2nd-gen) USB audio interface, I get ~10ms latency for microphone input + Ambisonic control.
+Using a [Focusrite Scarlett 18i8 2nd Gen Pro](https://downloads.focusrite.com/focusrite/scarlett-2nd-gen/scarlett-18i8-2nd-gen) USB audio interface, I get ~10ms latency for microphone input + Ambisonic control to headphone ouput.

 ## Getting Started